-Tohoku Region of Japan may not be as well-known as other parts of Japan, however, Sendai, which is the capital of the Miyagi prefecture and the largest city in Tohoku Region in Japan, offers fascinating places to visit, one of the most famous summer festivals in the country, and popular local specialties.
+Sendai is the largest city of the Tohoku Region, an area of Japan that may not be as well-known as other parts of Japan, however, is worth a visit.
+Sendai is the gateway to this beautiful area and also the capital of Miyagi prefecture.
+The city is not only an ideal base for exploring the region, it offers fascinating places to visit, one of the most famous summer festivals in the country, and popular local specialties.
 In this article, we introduce the best things to do in Sendai.

-Sendai is known as the City of Trees or Forest City.
+As mentioned above, Senday operates as the gateway to the Tohoku region.
+The city is only 1.5 hrs away from Tokyo by Shinkansen.
+So you can easily travel to Sendai for a weekend trip of even a day trip.
+Today, there are about one million people living in Sendai, also known as the City of Trees or Forest City.
 Major streets are lined with towering green trees which change to a beautiful golden color in autumn and are magnificently illuminated in winter.

-The modern-day city of Sendai was founded in 1600 by Date Masamune, who was a regional lord at the time.
+The modern-day city of Sendai was founded in 1600 by Date Masamune, who was one of the most powerful feudal lords of the Edo period (1603-1867).
 Date Masamune was called One-eye Dragon because of his childhood illness that resulted in the loss of his right eye.
-In the Sendai City Museum, you can see his pure black armor and impressive helmet.
+In the Sendai City Museum, you can see his impressive black armor and helmet.
 This iconic black armor is said to be the inspiration for Darth Vader’s armor in the Star Wars movies.

 Sendai was the closest major city to the epicenter of the great earthquake of March 11, 2011.
-Although the tsunami devastated the city’s coastal outskirts, it did not cause major damage in the city center.
+Despite this, the tsunami ‘only’ devastated the city’s coastal outskirts.
+Luckily, it did not cause major damage in the city center.

-Sendai Station can be easily accessed from Tokyo Station by either Tohoku or Akita Shinkansen (about 1.5 hours).
+Sendai Station can be easily accessed from Tokyo Station and Ueno Station by Shinkansen (about 1.5 hours).
 There are also daytime and overnight highway bus services from Tokyo Station and Shinjuku Station (between 5 and 7 hours).

 For getting around the city, take advantage of Loople sightseeing bus for hop-on, hop-off access to major tourist spots.
-Buses run from 9:00am to 4:00pm, every 15 to 20 minutes, and offer multilingual announcements with information along the route.
+Buses run from 9am to 4pm, every 15 to 20 minutes, and offer multilingual announcements with information along the route.
 You can take the Loople from Sendai Station west exit bus terminal #16.
-One day pass costs 630 yen.
+One day passes cost ¥630.

 2. Tanabata Festival